Login UI: Components

 Illustrates how to use wizard templates to create a simple UI that contains a text label, images, and push buttons.

-Log In UI - Components is the first tutorial in a series of tutorials that describes how to use the Qt Design Studio wizard templates to create a project and a button UI control, and how to modify the files generated by the wizard templates to design the UI.
+This tutorial describes how to use the Qt Design Studio wizard templates to create a project and a button UI control, and how to modify the files generated by the wizard templates to design a UI.

 You can download the completed project from here.

-Creating the UI Project
+Creating the UI project

 For the purposes of this tutorial, you will use the empty wizard template.
 Wizard templates are available also for creating UIs that are optimized for mobile platforms and for launcher applications.
-For more information about the options you have, see Creating Projects.
+For more information about the options you have, see Creating projects.

 To create a project: